raianrith/CPS_AI_Search_Visibility/QUICK_START.md

-# Quick Start Guide - Google Sheets Upload Fix
+# Quick Start Guide - Google Sheets Upload Fix for CPS

 ## The Problem
 When you click "Upload to Google Sheets", nothing happens.